Stockholm photo spots

 Take a step back in time with a visit to Skansen

 Located on museum island, Skansen is undeniably one the best places to take photos in Stockholm.
 Skansen is the world’s oldest open air museum, and is like a miniature version of Sweden, with whole villages recreated and authentic houses, farms and churches that have been moved across the country for you to visit.
-In the buildings you’ll find actors dressed as the caretakers who are happy to explain to you what life used to be like in Sweden.
+In the buildings you’ll find actors dressed as the caretakers who are happy to explain to you what life used to be like in Sweden, making it one of the best Stockholm photo spots.

 At first Skansen may sound a bit like a kid’s attraction, but rest assured it is a great visit for adults and kids alike.
 One thing I appreciate most about Skansen is also the wildlife that is houses – but don’t worry, this isn’t a zoo.
 In fact Skansen is busy with wildlife conservation, and aims to educate the public about the importance of conserving Sweden’s wildlife.